Multi-stage optimal dynamic treatment regimes for survival outcomes with dependent censoring: Introduction

-There are two additional challenges that arise in the analysis of survival outcomes that must be addressed.
-First, the total number of treatments received may vary among patients.
-For example, some patients may experience the failure or be censored before taking all planned treatments.
-And finally, there could be different optimization criteria for survival times.
-For some patients and clinicians, the average survival time is of primary interest, while the six-month survival probability may be of greater concern for others.
-A method that can address different types of endpoints would be useful in practice.

 Several methods regarding the estimation of dynamic treatment regimes for survival outcomes have been proposed in the literature. \cite{goldberg2012} first developed a dynamic treatment regime estimator for survival outcomes using a Q-learning framework.
-To address the problems introduced by a different number of treatments as well as by censoring, the authors proposed modifying the survival data so that each observation has the same number of treatment stages without missing values and showed that the value of a policy in the original problem can be represented as an expectation of the modified data.
-After the data modification, the problem was put into a standard Q-learning framework using inverse probability weighting to account for censoring.
+To address the problems introduced by a different number of treatments as well as by censoring, the authors proposed modifying the survival data so that each observation has the same number of treatment stages without missing values and using a standard Q-learning framework along with inverse probability weighting to account for censoring.
 However, censoring was assumed to be completely independent of all covariates and event times.
 The estimated Q-function and the resulting decision rules would be thus subject to bias for data with dependent censoring.